-1.1.2 Install Enclosure for 1803 & 1810
+1.1.2 Install Enclosure

-There are 2 different styles for the 1803 & 1810 - surface and flush mount.
+There are 2 different styles of the 1802 telephone entry system surface and flush mount.
 The illustrations below show typical installations but specific installations can vary from this.

-- 1. Mount the enclosure using the mounting holes provided in the corners (see sections 1.2 and 1.3 for your chosen model dimensions including kit installations).
-Be sure that mounting screws (Not supplied) do not protrude into the enclosure where they could cause a short on the back of the circuit board.
+- 1. Mount the enclosure using the mounting holes provided in the corners (see sections 1.2 and 1.3 for your chosen model dimensions).
+Be sure that mounting screws or nuts (Not supplied) do not protrude into the enclosure where they could cause a short on the back of the circuit board.
 Make any necessary conduit connections through the back or bottom of the enclosure using the existing conduit knock-outs.
-DO NOT make any new conduit holes in the enclosure. - 2.
-Route all wiring through conduit or architectural post (not supplied) into enclosure. - 3.
-Clean out the enclosure.
-Make sure that all dirt, metal and/or wood debris is removed. - 4.
-Re-install components back into the enclosure (Reverse section 1.1.1 steps on previous page).
-Use the wiring schematics in the back of this manual to help re-install the components if necessary.
-DO NOT apply any power at this time.
+DO NOT make any new conduit holes in the enclosure. - supplied) into enclosure.